research-software-directory/research-software-directory/README.md

 If there are any publications not in the end report, please add them too!

-*If you cannot find an end report, check with Noura if it is available somewhere else.*
+*If you cannot find an end report and the project is finished, please report it to Noura.*

 ## Zotero
 *Note: Use the **offline** version of Zotero, the web client functionality is very limited, can't add by DOI etc.*